Jay-study-nildana/RandomStuffDocs/Auth0/Roles.md

 * Roles have all the permissions required attached to them.

 The thing about roles having all the permissions is important because, Auth0 allows a single user to have multiple roles.
 That is actually convenient.
 However, I want to make to manage roles permissions on my own.
 So, the end result is, each User has "exactly" one role, and the permissions are decided by this one role.

+In other words, a User simply cannot have more than Role.

+However, this also means, the User Roles are built like a (Matryoshka doll)[https://en.wikipedia.org/wiki/Matryoshka_doll].
+This means, I cannot have a role which is mix and match of specific permissions.
+That's okay.

+As of now, I have clearly defined roles for the project, and the roles are essentially finalized for the entire life of the project.
+This is also the reason why, I have exactly one controller each, for each role.
+There is no overlap between endpoints between controllers.

 # Roles Management on App Clients